-The world thus darkens down for the fancy race to a dismal arena for the movement of unlin lifeless shapes.
-Symbols are heaped unceasingly symbols; wherever thought turns, new gods an miraculous powers confront it, each as formless as tl That God, it is true, who was before all gods existences, the creator of worlds, Prajapati, who wa in the beginning and desired "might I become a p urality. might I produce creatures," stands out above all the hot work of toilsome creation he prove forth from himself the worlds, and gods and mer , and space and time, and thought and speech.
-But ven the thought of Prajapati, the lord of beings, evoked no louder response from the breast of the believer; the image of the Creator floats haziv ar hers in the great, gray, shapeless mist, which surrounds the world of creatures.
+The world thus darkens down for the fancy this. race to a dismal arena for the movement of unlin iited lifeless shapes.
+Symbols are heaped unceasingly Ŷ on symbols; wherever thought turns, new gods an new miraculous powers confront it, each as formless as th he rest.
+That God, it is true, who was before all gods existences, the creator of worlds, Prajapati, who wand all s alone in the beginning and desired "might I become a p urality. might I produce creatures," stands out above all the hot work of toilsome creation he gave forth from ., and in himself the worlds, and gods and mer , and space and time, and thought and speech.
+But Prajâpati, the lord of beings, evoked ven the thought of from the breast of the believer ; the image of the Creator no louder response floats have ar hers in the great, gray, shapeless mist, which surrounds the world of creatures.